seekdestiny/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+As mentioned in previous section, I tried AlexNet by transfer learning but it does not work well.

+Then I followed the CNN introduced by project video from Nvidia paper.

+I train the model and then use dropout layer to lower mean squarred error (to combat overfitting).

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.
+To improve the driving behavior in these cases, I employed some data augmentation techniques to improve it which proves to work well.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.